xieyuheng/inner/persons/de-bruijn/lambda-calculus-notation-with-nameless-dummies.md

+---
-# Lambda calculus notation with nameless dummies, a tool for automatic formula manipulation, with application to the church-rosser theorem
+title: Lambda calculus notation with nameless dummies
+subtitle: A tool for automatic formula manipulation, with application to the church-rosser theorem
 author: De Bruijn
 date: 1972

-## info

-- this paper is about about de bruijn index
+---

-## What is the problem of lambda calculus?
+# What is the problem of lambda calculus?

 Manipulations in lambda calculus need to rename bound variables.

 If a free variable in an expression has to be replaced by a second expression, some free variable of the second expression might be bound by the first one.

-## What are the author's three criteria for a good notation?
+# What are the author's three criteria for a good notation?

 - (i) easy to write and easy to read for the human reader;
 - (ii) easy to handle in metalingual discussion;